Firdapse FDA Approval History

 - The most common (> 10%) adverse reactions are paresthesia, upper respiratory tract infection, abdominal pain, nausea, diarrhea, headache, elevated liver enzymes, back pain, hypertension, and muscle spasms.

-Development History and FDA Approval Process for Firdapse
+Development Timeline for Firdapse

 Always consult your healthcare provider to ensure the information displayed on this page applies to your personal circumstances.